risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-string.md

 format( format_string [, format_arg [, ...] ] ) → output_string
 ```

 The *format_string* specifies how the *output_string* should be formatted.
 It consists of text and format specifiers.
 Text is copied directly to the output string.
-Format specifies are placeholders for the arguments to be inserted into the output string.
+Format specifiers are placeholders for the arguments to be inserted into the output string.
+The number of format specifiers should be equal to or less than the number of arguments.

 The syntax of the format specifier: